barkingiguana/barkingiguana.github.com/_drafts/2016-11-05-my-mutt-setup-on-osx.md

 TODO: Copy this from working settings & replace any secrets
 ```

-Note the `transporttunnel` section above - we'll need to make sure we have an `openssl` install taht can support TLS 1.2.
+Note the `transporttunnel` section above - we'll need to make sure we have an `openssl` install that can support TLS 1.2.
 The default version with Sierra only supports 1.0.
 Here we go:

 ```
 brew update